epimedai/flowers/README.md

 - A working Python 3 environment with Tensorflow and Keras installed
 - A folder containing the dataset structured [as we want it](#preparing-the-dataset)

-Both of these steps are explained here largely by virtue of a Unix terminal, but a solution for Windows users will hopefully be available soon.

 ### Configuring the environment
 Setting up our environment means installing Python and all the packages we will be needing for this project.
 We are in this guide going to use [conda](https://www.conda.io) as an environment manager and [pip](https://pypi.org/project/pip/) as a package manager.
 There does however exist a wide variety of options out there, and as long as you are able to run the [sanity check](#environment-sanity-check) you should be good.